 Body

-If a space for collaborating with your team is needed, Students, Faculty and Staff can create SharePoint sites based on Microsoft’s Team site template from Microsoft Teams (by creating a new Team) or from Outlook (by creating an M365 group).
+If a space for collaborating with your team is needed, Students, Faculty and Staff can create SharePoint sites based on Microsoft’s Team site template from:

 No matter the site type or whether you are Student, Faculty, or Staff, you can set permissions, create and manage lists, upload files, share documents, and more!